-Biden, Putin to talk next week as tensions grow over Ukraine
+Biden, Putin set video call Tuesday as Ukraine tensions grow

 When Putin and Biden met in Geneva in June, Biden warned that if Russia crossed certain red lines — including going after major American infrastructure — his administration would respond and “the consequences of that would be devastating.”

 Madhani and Long reported from Washington.
+Associated Press writers Ellen Knickmeyer and Eric Tucker in Washington contributed to this report.